-In response the Duke of York marched his forces from his base at Ludlow, but was intercepted by a Lancastrian army lead by Lord Audley.
+In response, the Duke of York marched his forces from his base at Ludlow but was intercepted by a Lancastrian army lead by Lord Audley.
 Attempts at negotiation between Warwick and the Lancastrians proved fruitless as Henry refused to admit Warwick to his presence.
-The ensueing battle outside the walls of Northampton proved a significant Yorkist victory, the Duke of Buckingham, the Earl of Shrewsbury and Lords Egremont and Beaumont were all killed whilst attempting to protect the king from the Yorkists closing on his tent.
+The ensuing battle outside the walls of Northampton proved a significant Yorkist victory, the Duke of Buckingham, the Earl of Shrewsbury and Lords Egremont and Beaumont were all killed whilst attempting to protect the king from the Yorkists closing on his tent.
 Henry was again captured and Margaret and her son were forced to flee.

 The resolute Margaret of Anjou responded to this victory by raising a further army.
 York and his brother-in-law and ally Richard Neville, Earl of Salisbury advanced to meet the Queen.
-They defeated a Lancastrian advance guard lead by Andrew Trollope and arrived at Sandal castle in Yorkshire were they planned to spend Christmas.
+They defeated a Lancastrian advance guard lead by Andrew Trollope and arrived at Sandal Castle in Yorkshire where they planned to spend Christmas.